moliver28/research-handbook/content/handbook/business-technology/it-compliance/_index.md

 Our work can be tracked in the [IT Compliance GitLab Group](https://gitlab.com/gitlab-com/business-technology/it-compliance).

-## Our Vision
+## Our Mission
-1. Identify and secure applications that are deemed to fall under SOX Audit.
+1. Identify and secure applications that are deemed to fall under SOX compliance.
 1. Ensure that only current employees have access to the applications and the appropriate actions.
-1. Monitor all changes to SOX compliant systems to ensure their auditability and compliance with SOX level change management.
+1. Monitor all changes to SOX systems to ensure auditability and compliance with SOX level change management.
-1. Constantly iterate to simplify and ensure processes are efficient and automated as much as possible.
+1. Constantly iterate to simplify processes and drive automation for efficiency.
 Goal is to weave these processes into the fabric of work so they are not noticed.
 1. Work to reduce audit scope by enhancing general controls.

 ## How we work